 Cushman is a tiny city located in the state of Arkansas.
 With a population of 446 people and just one neighborhood, Cushman is the 249th largest community in Arkansas.

-Cushman is a blue-collar town, with 39.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cushman, you'll notice that it is more blue-collar than most other communities in America.
+39.06% of Cushman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cushman is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Cushman who work in maintenance occupations (12.50%), management occupations (10.94%), and healthcare (8.85%).

 Being a small city, Cushman does not have a public transit system used by locals to get to and from work.